The first and most important step in protecting against the flu is to get a flu vaccination each season.

 - This season, there is a universal recommendation for influenza vaccination.
 This means that everyone 6 months of age and older is recommended to be vaccinated against influenza.

 - While there is a universal vaccination recommendation this season, it continues to be especially important that people at increased risk of serious flu complications get vaccinated against the flu.

-- Because flu viruses change each season, flu vaccines are updated yearly based on worldwide surveillance to protect against the three viruses that research indicates are most likely to cause widespread illness.
+- Because flu viruses change each season, flu vaccines are updated yearly based on worldwide surveillance to protect against the three or four viruses that research indicates are most likely to cause widespread illness.

 Who Should Not Receive a Flu Shot?

 There are some people who should not be vaccinated without first consulting a physician.
 These include:

 - Children less than 6 months of age.

 - People who have had a severe reaction to an influenza vaccination.